-Gouramis don’t have specific requirements when it comes to the plants you put in their tank.
-In fact, these fish are very peaceful and enjoy swimming around most plant species.
-However, there are some plant types that are better suited for your fish.
+Gouramis don’t have specific requirements when it comes to the plants you put in their tank but there are some really good and easy aquarium plants for gouramis.

-There are many plants you could choose from, of course.
-But, I have picked out ten of the most suitable plants for Gouramis.
+I have picked out ten of the most suitable plants for Gouramis and dwarf gouramis.
 So keep reading to see which plants will create the best aquarium home for gouramis!

 What Kind of Plants Are Suitable For Gouramis?

 Gouramis are top dwelling fish that like to stay near the surface of your tank.
-Because of this, I would suggest getting floating plants and other tall plants for your pet.
+Because of this, I would suggest getting floating plants and other tall plants for your pet dwarf gourami tank.
 Bushy tall plants, in particular, are ideal.
 These types of plants give the gouramis a sense of security.

 Making your pet feel secure is essential to their health and wellbeing.
-Gouramis can be shy at times and it’s our job to make them feel at ease.
+Gouramis can be shy at times because they are somewhat small fish, and it’s our job to make them feel at ease, both males and females.
 They also enjoy having some privacy in their tank.
 Live tank plants can really help your pet in this aspect.
 Taller plants with a lot of coverage will give your fish the space it needs to rest and relax.